ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-3.md

 ![populate_orc_with_data_iot](/assets/realtime-event-processing-with-hdf/lab2-hbase-hive-storm/populate_orc_with_data_iot.png)

 Notice that this launches a Tez job in the background.
 You can get more details on this using the Yarn resource manager UI.
-You can find for this under the link under Ambari -> Yarn -> Quick links but will be similar to `http://localhost:8088/cluster`
+You can find THE link under Ambari -> Yarn -> Quick links but will be similar to `http://localhost:8088/cluster`

 ![yarn_resource_manager_tez_job_iot](/assets/realtime-event-processing-with-hdf/lab2-hbase-hive-storm/yarn_resource_manager_tez_job_iot.png)